WibuSyariah/optimap-server/README.md

 ## Endpoints

-Endpoint list is on API-Documentation.md file
+Endpoint list is at API-Documentation.md file